cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 ## Timing Out a Channel Upgrade

 Timing out an outstanding channel upgrade may be necessary during the flushing packet stage of the channel upgrade process.
 As stated above, with `ChanUpgradeTry` or `ChanUpgradeAck`, the channel state has been changed from `OPEN` to `FLUSHING`, so no new packets will be allowed to be sent over this channel while flushing.
-However, if flushing exceeds the time limit set in the `UpgradeTimeout` channel param, the upgrade process will need to be timed out.
+However, if flushing exceeds the time limit set in the `UpgradeTimeout` channel `Params`, the upgrade process will need to be timed out.

 Timing out an outstanding upgrade is performed by first setting a timeout in the channel `Params` before submitting a `MsgChannelUpgradeTry` or `MsgChannelUpgradeAck` message (by default, 10 minutes):